 Understanding the Impact of Funding on Your Cap Table

 First things first, let’s talk about your cap table.
-Your cap table is essentially a record of who owns what percentage of your company.
-As you raise money through different funding rounds, that ownership structure will change.
+Your cap table records who owns what percentage of your company.
+That ownership structure will change as you raise money through different funding rounds.

 Founders should be dilution sensitive and raise follow-on financing strategically.

-It’s important to understand how different rounds of funding will impact your cap table.
-For example, if you raise a Series A round, you’re likely to give up a significant chunk of equity to your investors.
-That means your ownership stake in the company will go down.
+It’s important to understand how different funding rounds will impact your cap table.
+For example, if you raise a Series A round, you’re likely to give up a significant chunk of equity to your investors, which will reduce your ownership stake in the company.

 But that’s not necessarily a bad thing.
-In fact, giving up equity can be smart if you can raise the money you need to grow your business.
+Giving up equity can be smart if you can raise the money you need to grow your business.
 The key is to be strategic about when and how much you raise and ensure you get the best possible terms for your company.

 Setting a Clear North Star for Your Startup